-What happens with my data?
+What happens to my data?

 We value your privacy and only store data that is relevant for our research.
 We act in accordance with the EU GDPR.
 For detailed information, see the data protection information sheet.

-comparity.ai is an ongoing research project.
+Comparity.ai is an ongoing research project.
 The full dataset will be publicly released alongside the first publication from this project.

-How much can I use comparity.ai?
+How much can I use Comparity.ai?

 Effectively, there are no limit to your usage.
 However, to protect from malicious intent each registered user account and IP address is limited to 500 requests per 24-hour window – which corresponds to approximately 1775000 tokens per user on average.
 This is assumed to be sufficient, even for power-users.